-- Use water distribution media (if recommended by your supplier) to evenly distribute the water supplied by the distribution header pipe.
-Even if a distribution header pipe has a blockage in some of the holes, the water supplied by the remaining holes will be evenly distributed with the aid of water distribution media. - Avoid dry-streaks.
+- Use water distribution media to evenly distribute the water supplied by the distribution header pipe.
+Even if a distribution header pipe has a blockage in some of the holes, the water supplied by the remaining holes will be evenly distributed with the aid of water distribution media, reducing the number of vertical dry streaks. - Avoid dry-streaks.
 Every dry streak allows hot air through the evaporative media.
 If 20 percent of the media surface has dry streaks because of poor water distribution, the efficiency of the evaporative media is reduced by 20 percent.
-If the evaporative media was designed to operate at 73 percent efficiency at full capacity, the 20 percent of dry-streaks will reduce the performance of the evaporative media to 60 percent.
-What was a 73.2 °F air temperature leaving the evaporative media at 73 percent efficiency, will now become 76.2 °F at 60 percent efficiency. - Not only do dry-streaks reduce performance, they also have no water available for washing.
+If the evaporative media was designed to operate at 93 percent efficiency at full capacity, the 20 percent of dry-streaks will reduce the performance of the evaporative media to 74.4 percent.
+What was a 80.5 °F air temperature leaving the evaporative media at 93 percent efficiency, will now become 84.4 °F at 74.4 percent efficiency. - Not only do dry-streaks reduce performance, they also have no water available for washing.
 This results in scale formation and dirt and residue deposits.
 These areas form the base at which algae and scale build-up can occur. - Install flushing systems to flush the distribution header pipe. - Install supply water in-line filters from the pump to the water distribution header pipe to avoid larger particles blocking the holes in the distribution header pipe. - Always have distribution header pipe holes facing upwards to avoid dirt fouling the holes over time.